oslongjourney/oslongjourney.github.io/_posts/device-drivers-linux/2017-02-26-iio-dummy-events-anatomy.md

   <figcaption> Code 4: The iio_info </figcaption>
 </figure>

-The `iio_simple_dummy_write_event_config` receives many parameters that helps to identify the correct channel.
-The `iio_dummy_state` it is retrieve at the beginning of the read function and it going to be used in many places.
-Finally, the `chan` parameter provides a way to correctly identify the type.
+The `iio_simple_dummy_write_event_config` receives many parameters that help to identify the correct channel.
+The `iio_dummy_state` it is retrieved at the beginning of the read function, and it is going to be used in many places.
+Lastly, the `chan` parameter provides a way to identify the type correctly.

 ```c
 	case IIO_VOLTAGE: